Felicia-Mayeyane/GirlBoss-Pod-Website/README.md

-# Girl Boos Podcast Hub
+# Girl Boss Podcast Hub
 A website for women and girls who are passionate about personal improvement.
 Girl boss podcast hub offers a selection of podcast to listen from anywhere.

 **Link to project:**